 Is it possible to opt out of CPF LIFE?

-Yes, you actually can — if you buy your own private life annuity plan, and CPF deems it sufficient to provide for your retirement, then you can be exempted from CPF LIFE.
-In fact, you’ll also be exempted from setting aside any of the CPF Retirement Sums.
+Yes, you actually can — if you buy your own retirement insurance (a.k.a. private annuity) plan.
+In fact, you can be exempted from the CPF Retirement Sum as well.

 Otherwise, you can only leave CPF LIFE under the following circumstances:

-- You are going to leave Singapore and West Malaysia permanently with no intention of ever returning
+- You are leaving Singapore and West Malaysia permanently with no intention of returning

-- You are a Malaysian citizen and have left Singapore permanently to live in West Malaysia
+- You are a Malaysian citizen and have left Singapore permanently for West Malaysia

-If you successfully leave CPF Life, CPF will refund the unused portion of your RA savings used for CPF Life (or otherwise), minus any monthly payouts you’ve already received.
+If you successfully leave the scheme, CPF will refund the unused portion of your CPF LIFE premium minus any monthly payouts you’ve already received.